 Being an equal member of UN since 1949, Belarus assumed a number of international obligations in disarmament and arms control.
-Since 1992, Belarus has been fulfilling obligations in nuclear and conventional arms reduction and limitation: Treaty on Elimination of Intermediate-Range and Shorter-Range Missiles, Treaty on Reduction and Limitation of Strategic Offensive Arms, Treaty on Conventional Armed Forces in Europe, Treaty on Non-Proliferation of Nuclear Weapons, etc. by right of representation of international agreements of the former USSR.
+From 1992 Belarus started to fulfill obligations in nuclear and conventional arms reduction and limitation: Treaty on Elimination of Intermediate-Range and Shorter-Range Missiles, Treaty on Reduction and Limitation of Strategic Offensive Arms, Treaty on Conventional Armed Forces in Europe, Treaty on Non-Proliferation of Nuclear Weapons, etc. by right of representation of international agreements of the former USSR.
 The country also signed new global and regional agreements in the sphere of international security, elimination of chemical weapons and anti-personnel mines, additional confidence- and security- measures for military forces and activity: Vienna Document, Treaty on Open Skies, Chemical Weapons Convention, OSCE Document on Small Arms and Light Weapons, Comprehensive Nuclear-Test-Ban Treaty, Hague Code of Non-Proliferation, Ottawa Treaty (Anti-Personnel Mine Ban Convention), etc. The country also strives to become an equal member of all existing international non-proliferation regimes.

-Belarus fulfils provisions of all signed international treaties on elimination and ban of chemical, biological and bacteriological weapons, nuclear and conventional arms reduction and control successively and in full.
+Belarus fulfils provisions of all signed in this area international treaties.
 It is proved by the country's participation in international and regional systems of disarmament and arms control, as well as confidence- and security-building measures within the UN and OSCE.

 The aim of the Vienna Document is to undertake, in stages, new, effective and concrete actions designed to make progress in strengthening confidence and security and in achieving disarmament, so as to give effect and expression to the duty of the participating states to refrain from the threat or use of force in their mutual relations as well as in their international relations in general.